slideflow/slideflow/docs-source/source/tutorial1.rst

 .. hint::
     Tile extraction speed is greatly improved when slides are on an SSD or ramdisk; slides can be automatically buffered to an SSD or ramdisk directory by passing a directory to the argument ``buffer``.
-Additionally, for maximum performance, set ``num_threads`` equal to twice the number of CPU cores available.

     .. code-block:: python

-        P.extract_tiles(256, 128, buffer='/mnt/ramdisk', num_threads=32)
+        P.extract_tiles(256, 128, buffer='/mnt/ramdisk')

 Training
 ********